jqpe/junat.live/README.md

 - ### site

-  The site, built on Next.js and deployed to Vercel.
-Tested with unit tests and automatic Storybook e2e and integration tests.
+  The site, built on Next.js and deployed to a VPS.
+Tested with unit tests and automatic Storybook integration tests.

 - ### packages/digitraffic

   A minimal wrapper for [Digitraffic](https://digitraffic.fi)'s REST endpoints.
-Also provides some extra features such as localized stations for Finnish, English and Swedish.
+Also provides some extra features such as localized stations for Finnish and English.

 - ### packages/digitraffic-mqtt
   Utilities for working with Digitraffic's MQTT APIs.
 For example, you can listen to trains just by initiating the client and asynchronously looping over any updates: